bolianchen/coursera-princeton-algorithms/interview_questions/balanced_search_trees/balanced_search_trees.md

 ### *my answer*

 ### *hint*
+modify the structure of the BST to encode the color information.

 ## Question2 Document search
 Design an algorithm that takes a sequence of n document words and a sequence of m query words